Lorrie Morgan: Other contributions

 Morgan has contributed to a number of collaborative works.
 In 1993, she recorded a rendition of Buck Owens' "Crying Time" for the soundtrack of the film The Beverly Hillbillies, and charted for six weeks on Hot Country Songs with this rendition.
 She contributed to three multi-artist albums in 1994.
 First was the Eagles tribute album Common Thread: The Songs of the Eagles, which featured her covering that band's 1979 song "The Sad Café".
 The second was Frank Sinatra's Duets II, on which she sang a medley of James Ingram and Patti Austin's "How Do You Keep the Music Playing?" and Sinatra's "My Funny Valentine".
 Lastly, she contributed to Keith Whitley: A Tribute Album, which dubbed her voice with Whitley's on the duet "I Just Want You".
 The Beach Boys' 1996 album Stars and Stripes Vol. 1, a collaborative album with several country music artists, featured her on a rendition of "Don't Worry Baby".
 Also in 1996, she was one of many artists to contribute to "Hope: Country Music's Quest for a Cure", a multi-artist charity single sponsored by the T. J. Martell Foundation to promote leukemia research.
 This song charted on Hot Country Songs for four weeks in mid-1996.

 Personal life

 Morgan is also known for her turbulent personal life.
-In a July, 2004 televised interview on Larry King Live, she stated, "drama is something that lets you know you're still alive."
+In a July 2004 televised interview on Larry King Live, she stated, "Drama is something that lets you know you're still alive."
+Morgan is a Catholic.

 Morgan's first husband was Ron Gaddis, a musician in George Jones' road band, to whom she was married from 1979 to 1981.
 The two had one daughter, Morgan Anastasia Gaddis.
 Her second marriage was to country music singer Keith Whitley, which lasted from 1986 until Whitley's death from alcohol poisoning in 1989.
-Of her relationship with Whitley, she said in 1994 that "At this point in my life, if I met another Keith Whitley, I would walk away 'cause I don't think I could handle it.
+On her relationship with Whitley, she said in 1994 that "at this point in my life, if I met another Keith Whitley, I would walk away 'cause I don't think I could handle it.
 But as far as him being The One, yeah, I think we could have lasted forever."
 They had one son, Jesse Keith Whitley.